A Neo-Victorian Subculture February 2, 2006

 The seeker of curiosities.

-A crumpled print depicting St. Francis of Assisi among
+- A crumpled print depicting St. Francis of Assisi among the birds.

 Stefan.